-Definition: a gapped groundstate of some local Hamiltonian H preserving G without topological order, and which is distinct from any trivial product state in the space of G-symmetric Hamiltonians, is called a SPT (symmetry-protected topological) state with respect to G. (There are some subtleties with this definition to which we'll return.)
+Definition: a gapped groundstate of some local Hamiltonian H preserving G which is distinct from any trivial product state in the space of G-symmetric Hamiltonians, but which is trivial in the space of all Hamiltonians, is called a SPT (symmetry-protected topological) state with respect to G. (Instead of demanding that the state is trivial if we break G, why don't we just say 'without TO'?
+There are some subtleties about this to which we'll return.)
 Inevitably I will also use the term 'SPT' for the phase of matter of which such a groundstate is a representative.
 The deformation classes of SPT states form a group.
 The group law is stacking.
 Stacking A and B means we make the system whose Hilbert space is the tensor product of those of A and B, and whose Hamiltonian is the sum.
 (Then we are allowed to deform the Hamiltonian, preserving the gap, as usual.)
 The inverse of a state A, which we can call -A, is (usually) the mirror image.
 A cartoon of why this is the case is given at right.